JeschkeLab/DeerLab/docsrc/source/firstscript.rst

    plt.plot(t,V,t,Vexp)   # plotting
    plt.show()

-Now that we have a noisy DEER trace, we fit it (in a single step) with a non-parametric distance distribution and a homogeneous 3D background.
+Now that we have a noisy DEER trace, we fit itto it (in a single step) a model with a non-parametric distance distribution and a homogeneous 3D background.

 .. code-block:: python

    fit = dl.fitsignal(Vexp,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer)  # fitting

-Finally, we plot the results
+Finally, we plot the results:

 .. code-block:: python